bhekanik/blog/cl2zeveli02d1acnv3pdhel7y.md

 An additional benefit is that when we provide types like this.
 The code itself is already self-documenting.
 We no longer have to go into the source of the `getProductNumber` function to understand what kind of input it expects or what it will return.

 The way we've done it here is the least pedantic that TypeScript can be.
-If we remove the `@ts-check` comment we stop getting the errors but we still get the developer tooling that typescript provides.
+If we remove the `@ts-check` comment we stop getting the errors but we still get the developer tooling that TypeScript provides.

 This is a nice place to consider how we would do named types.
 To show this, let's add another function to our `utils.js` file: